zoebelle-pang/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Track attendance**
+**Use case: Track payment status**

 **MSS**
 1. User requests to list students
 2. TutorsGo shows a list of students
-3. User requests to track attendance of a specific person in the list
+3. User requests to track stu who not paid in the list
-4. TutorsGo shows all dates student has attended
+4. TutorsGo shows all the student Not paid

     Use case ends.